Received a DBPR Complaint? What Florida Contractors Must Do Immediately

 A DBPR complaint is not just a notice.

-It is the start of a formal disciplinary process that can lead to:
+It is the start of a formal disciplinary process that can lead to licensure risks including:

 • License suspension.